Ukraine in the Junior Eurovision Song Contest 2025: Format

 The selection of the competing entries for the national final took place over three stages.
 In the first stage, artists could apply for the competition through an online submission form.
 For the third year in a row, Svitlana Tarabarova was the music producer of the event, who was in charge of reviewing the received submissions and selecting a longlist of 15 participants, announced on 21 July 2025.
-In the second stage, the longlisted artists were assessed by competition producers Tarabarova, Anton Pozhydaiev and Danylo Diemiekhin alongside Alyona Alyona (who represented Ukraine in the Eurovision Song Contest 2024 with Jerry Heil) and Timur Miroshnychenko at an event labeled as the "star school", which took place at the Recording House of Radio Ukraine in Kyiv, where they attended vocal lessons, stage workshops, choreography classes and sessions with psychologists to help them manage performance anxiety, with twelve acts, announced on 8 September, proceeding to the top twelve stage of the competition, then nine acts, announced on 21 September, proceeding to the top nine stage, and eventually six acts, announced on 28 September, directly qualifying for the final.
-The third stage consisted of Alyona Alyona and Tarabarova – the head songwriters of the competition – writing and assigning six original songs for the finalists; no original song submitted by a competing artist made the final.
+In the second stage, the longlisted artists were assessed by competition producers Tarabarova, Anton Pozhydaiev and Danylo Diemiekhin alongside Alyona Alyona (who represented Ukraine in the Eurovision Song Contest 2024 with Jerry Heil) and Timur Miroshnychenko, at an event labeled as the "star school", which took place at the Recording House of Radio Ukraine in Kyiv, where they attended vocal lessons, stage workshops, choreography classes and sessions with psychologists to help them manage performance anxiety, with twelve acts, announced on 8 September, proceeding to the next stage of the competition, then nine acts, announced on 21 September, advancing further, and eventually six acts, announced on 28 September, qualifying for the final.
+The third stage consisted of Tarabarova and Alyona Alyona – the head songwriters of the competition – writing and assigning six original songs for the finalists; no original song submitted by a competing artist made the final.

+The "star school" and finalist selection process were documented in the show Shchodennyky Dytiachoho Yevrobachennia ("Junior Eurovision diaries"), consisting of six broadcasts hosted by Miroshnychenko and Tulieva and aired weekly on Suspilne Kultura between 7 September and 5 October 2025.
 The six selected artists took part in a final on 12 October 2025, where the winner was determined by a 50/50 combination of jury and public votes – the latter being cast through the Diia application over two phases of voting and taking precedence in the event of a tie.
-The preparation for the final, including the "star school" and finalist selection process, was documented in the show Shchodennyky Dytiachoho Yevrobachennia ("Junior Eurovision Diaries"), consisting of six broadcasts hosted by Miroshnychenko and Tulieva and aired weekly on Suspilne Kultura between 7 September and 5 October 2025.

 Competing entries

 The submission process for interested artists aged between nine and fourteen was open between 16 June and 10 July 2025.
 All submissions required participants to enter covers of two songs and a separate introduction video; however, artists were also allowed to submit original songs for consideration.
 Complete submissions were not given precedence, with Suspilne reserving the right to replace a song submitted by an eventual finalist with a new entry of its choice if such a case was to occur.
 At the closing of the submission process, 510 applications had been received.
-The producers also reserved the option to form one finalist act by combining multiple acts that had reached the top nine stage, which was later invoked.
-(Note: Originally, Mariia Sviiazova had qualified for the final, with Anhelina Hlohus and the duo consisting of Zlata Ivaniv and Vladyslav Vasytskyi being formed into one finalist act by the producers.
+The producers also reserved the option to form one act by combining multiple acts that had reached the top nine stage, which was later invoked.
+(Note: Mariia Sviiazova originally qualified for the final, with Anhelina Hlohus and the duo formed by Zlata Ivaniv and Vladyslav Vasytskyi combined into one act by the producers.
 However, following Sviiazova's withdrawal due to "family circumstances", the remaining artists advanced to the final as two individual acts.)
 The songs were released on the official Eurovision Ukraine YouTube channel on 29 September.